 Pure uric acid stones can be dissolved with adequate antacid (potassium citrate) supplementation, which is something that cannot be done with calcium stones.
 The key is the patient must take sufficient potassium citrate to maintain an average urinary pH of around 6.5 to 7.
 Many patients with uric acid stones have extremely acidic urine and require substantial antacid (potassium citrate) supplementation to optimize their urinary pH.
 PH paper, available in many pharmacies, can measure urine pH.
 There is also a urinary dipstick designed for home urine pH measurements that is available online.

 Elevated serum uric acid levels may also need to be treated, especially in patients with hyperuricemia or gout.
 Allopurinol is frequently used in situations where diet alone is inadequate, and the blood or urinary uric acid levels are elevated because it normalizes these values by working directly on the liver.
 Optimal blood uric acid levels are around 6, and the optimal 24-hour urine uric acid excretion is 600 mg or less.
 If this cannot be done with diet alone, then allopurinol is used.
 Vitamin B-6 is sometimes added to the allopurinol as well.
 Febuxostat (Uloric) is a newer drug that is very similar to allopurinol.

-Colchicine and indomethacin are strong, anti-inflammatory drugs which do not directly affect uric acid levels and may cause side effects.
-Their use is limited to management of acute gout attacks.
+Colchicine and indomethacin are strong, anti-inflammatory drugs that do not directly affect uric acid levels and may cause side effects.
+Their use is limited to the management of acute gout attacks.